 Every effective medical treatment known to mankind was first born in research.
 Every clinical research trial was bravely undertaken by hopeful patients willing to be part of a scientific research that would not only better their lives but also shape and improve future treatment for others who suffered the same conditions.
 Researchers at Care New England (CNE) are transforming the future of health care with innovative, cutting edge treatments focused on improving the health of individual and the community.

-Affiliated with the Alpert Medical School of Brown University, CNE’s three major teaching and research hospitals—Butler Hospital, Memorial Hospital and Women & Infants Hospital—are nationally and internationally recognized for providing access to the latest treatments in brain and behavioral health, women’s health, cardiology and oncology, as well as many other major medical conditions.
+Affiliated with the Alpert Medical School of Brown University, CNE’s three major teaching and research hospitals—Butler Hospital, Kent Hospital and Women & Infants Hospital—are nationally and internationally recognized for providing access to the latest treatments in brain and behavioral health, women’s health, cardiology and oncology, as well as many other major medical conditions.

 Affiliated with The Warren Alpert Medical School of Brown University, Butler Hospital’s clinical research trials provide valuable information on brain-based diseases.
 Through our research, new treatments are being discovered for diseases including depression and anxiety, obsessive-compulsive disorder (OCD), Alzheimer’s disease, movement disorders, such as Parkinson’s disease, and addictions.
 As a result, people with these life-altering illnesses are finding relief and helping develop innovative treatments.